About March's Birthstone

 Aquamarine Varieties

-While aquamarine is known for its beautiful blue color, there are several varieties and quality factors that distinguish different types of this gemstone:
+While aquamarine is primarily known for its beautiful blue color, there are several varieties that collectors and gemstone enthusiasts seek out.
+Here are some of the most notable aquamarine varieties:

 Santa Maria Aquamarine

-Named after the Santa Maria de Itabira mine in Brazil, this variety is known for its intense deep blue color.
-It's the most valuable type of aquamarine and is increasingly rare.
+Named after the Santa Maria de Itabira mine in Brazil, this variety is known for its intense blue color, which is the most valuable and sought-after shade of aquamarine.

 Maxixe Aquamarine

-A rare dark blue variety that unfortunately fades with exposure to light.
-The color is caused by natural radiation and is not stable over time.
+A rare, deep blue variety that unfortunately fades when exposed to light.
+The color is caused by natural radiation in the earth, making it unstable over time.

 Cat's Eye Aquamarine